 For International Students:

 Assistantship and fellowship support is limited and highly competitive.
-If you are interested in the biology department, please contact Dr. Judith Van Houten, Biology Graduate Committee Chair, to determine the possibilities for funding before you apply.
+If you are interested in the biology department, please contact Dr. Nicholas Gotelli, Biology Graduate Committee Chair, to determine the possibilities for funding before you apply.
 For additional international questions, please visit the international education website.

 GRE scores: GRE scores are required for your application.
 The department code for GRE is 0203.
 The Department of Biology (University of Vermont) institution code is 3920.